Fifty-Hour Pro Bono Requirement for the New York State Bar

-Under the New York State bar admission requirements, all persons admitted to the New York State bar after January 1st, 2015 must file an affidavit by a lawyer admitted in the jurisdiction where the work is performed showing that they have performed fifty hours of qualifying pro bono service.
+Under the New York State Bar admission requirements, all persons admitted to the New York State Bar after January 1, 2015 must file an affidavit by a lawyer admitted in the jurisdiction in which the work is performed, showing that they have performed fifty hours of qualifying pro bono service.

-Please note that the guidelines for the New York State bar requirements differ in some important ways from the rules for Columbia Law School's pro bono requirement.
-Information about Columbia Law School's pro bono requirement is on this page.
+Please note that the guidelines for the New York State Bar requirements differ in some important ways from the rules for Columbia Law School's pro bono requirement.
+Information about Columbia Law School's pro bono requirement can be found on this page.

 Qualifying pro bono work under the New York rule:

 - not-for-profit organizations

 - individuals, groups, or organizations seeking access to justice such as civil liberties, civil rights or public rights; or